maion308/relate_/README.md

 The MVP functionality of rElate application consists of user and post.
 A user can post and their post will be saved, with option to delete post.
 The user will have the ability to read current news feeds and search a news related topic

-PostMVP will feature friends options, comments to posts and likes dislikes to posts.
+PostMVP will feature friends options, comments to posts and likes dislikes to posts.News feed will render on landing page using react

 #### SAMPLE.....
 #### MVP